A look at issue 26 of Commodore Format magazine.

 The biggest game of the nineties was on the front of Commodore Format this month.
 Streetfighter 2 is the 1991 arcade smash; a competitive fighting game full of stunning animated backdrops, a crazy number of moves to master and a world-beating two-player mode.
 The SNES version was a system seller, but what’s been forgotten – in fact, what was barely noticed at the time by the wider world – is that it turned up on the Spectrum and Commodore 64 in Europe through US Gold.

 The thing is, Streetfighter 2 was very much a game of its time.
 The Commodore 64 predated that by at least a decade.
 The computer had more than adequately handled arcade conversions to this point – think Midnight Resistance and Rainbow Islands – but if you’re looking for the precise moment at which the C64 couldn’t keep up anymore, Streetfighter 2 is probably it.
 We’ll come back to this in detail in a few months time when the game gets reviewed.
-For now, you can read a strangely apologetic preview (“there’s still a lot of polishing to do!”, “don’t worry!”) here.
-If the tone strikes you as weird, it’s because the exclusive was granted only on the condition that the game was shown to staff by the game’s project leader in a controlled environment.
+If the tone of this month’s preview strikes you as weird, it’s because the exclusive was granted only on the condition that the game was shown to staff by the game’s project leader in a controlled environment.

 THE HERO OF THE HOUR